Changing of the Guard

 Your complete guide to the Changing of the Guard at Buckingham Palace, Horse Guards and Windsor Castle.

-Plus details of the spectacular State, Royal and Military Ceremonial Events in London.
+Plus details of the spectacular State, Royal and Military Ceremonial Events that take place in London.

-Changing of the Guard at Buckingham Palace is a must-see free London attraction!
+Changing of the Guard at Buckingham Palace is a must-see London attraction, which is free to watch!